BattyBest/SimpleStocks/README.md

 A: "stat" and then "SetUpEditor" L1, then "stat" "Edit..." will open a editor thats more convenient than just augment and L#(#).
 A tree-like editor is also planned.

 Q: I added a lot of events in a mod and it crashed in next turn!
 A: Bug, currently if the screen fills up it crashes.
+Also, your lsit cannot be larger than 999 due to TI.

+Q: When is the next update
+A: idk